Things To Do After Someone Dies

 - Notify Financial Institutions, Government Agencies, and Others – The next step is to notify all of the following places of the individual’s death:

 - The deceased person’s employer

 - Post office

 - Utility companies

 6. Cancel or Transfer Accounts, Memberships, and Subscriptions – Following someone’s death, you don’t want subscriptions, memberships, or services they’ll no longer be using to stay active.
-It is important to cancel these things immediately, along with credit card, insurance, and financial accounts that will be inactive.
+It is important to cancel these things immediately, along with credit cards, insurance, and financial accounts that will be inactive.

 7. Apply for Benefits Due to Survivors – For a wide array of insurance policies, as well as financial contracts—including car loans, mortgages, and credit card agreements— find out whether insurance premiums were paid on the accounts.
 If they were, cash benefits may be due to the heirs.

-8. Pay Final Bills and Guard Against Financial Fraud – While paying the final bills for a deceased individual, don’t forget about things like property taxes or incomes taxes that might be due.
+8. Pay Final Bills and Guard Against Financial Fraud – While paying the final bills for a deceased individual, don’t forget about things like property taxes or income taxes that might be due.
 Carrying out the duties of an executor also means protecting the deceased person and his or her heirs against financial fraud and exploitation.

 If you or a loved one is put in charge of this daunting task or you want to get your affairs in order so your loved ones have it easier in the future, contact the Phoenix estate planning attorneys here, We’re here to help.
 Call us today!